MoneyTransfers

 Key Currency

-Another provider with no limits, KeyCurrency is a good option for receiving your inheritance.
-They don't charge fees on their transfers, but they only process bank transfers, and they're serviced countries are quite limited.
+They don't charge fees for their transfers, but they only process bank transfers, and their serviced countries are quite limited.

 You'll need to ask the customer service team for a quote rather than calculating fees yourself, and transfers can be slow.
-But if you need to send a lot of money at once, they may be the provider for you.

 When looking to transfer your inheritance money back to your home country, here are a few things to factor into your decision: